 Sleep allows our bodies to repair, refresh and prepare for the coming day.
-Help your child keep a sleep routine by setting a bedtime and wake time around the same time every day.
+Try to keep a routine by going to bed at a reasonable time and waking around the same time every day.
 Teens need 8-10 hours and school-aged children should get 10-11 hours of sleep each night.

-TIP: Kids and teens should keep electronics out of bed.
+TIP: Keep electronics out of bed.
 Studies show that as many as 34% of young people sleep near their smartphone.
 Electronic devices can be distracting and can keep you from getting a good night's sleep.
 Limit usage an hour before bed since devices stimulate the mind.
 Keep your devices such as your cell phone, tablet, and computers out of your bed.
 Put them away, turned off and out of reach.
 Use an alarm clock instead of your cell phone.
 If you must leave your devices on while you are sleeping, keep it out of reach on the other side of the room.

-5. Help create resiliency
+5. Strengthen your resiliency toolbox